How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 Applying 303 Protectant:

-- After cleaning cover, spray a light coating of 303 Protectant on top and cover skirt.
+• After cleaning the cover, spray a light coating of 303 Protectant on the top and cover skirt.

-- Repeat procedure on underside of your cover.
-This will help prevent the formation of mildew.
+• Repeat the procedure on the underside of your cover.
+This will help prevent mildew formation.

 Dealing with Mildew Inside the Outer Jacket